KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 The `complexity`category provides metrics to calculate cpu/gpu and memory bandwidth target requirements - larger numbers will mean a more powerful target device is needed.
 These metrics do not provide a mapping to target device performance, this mapping must be done by users of the metrics.

+### Screen space coverage

+The metrics do not include screen space coverage, it is advised that clients shall know how large the render area will be before requesting a model (from the backend)
+It is up to the backend to take screen coverage into account when providing a suitable model to the client, for instance by taking width + height as parameters.

 ### Memory

 The `memory` category provides metrics to calculate the runtime memory (size) needs of the model.